Sicilanguageist/ROR/README.md

 - **To see the current version of the proposal in PDF, click [here](proposal.pdf).
 The bulk of the proposal is finished; the only thing missing is two out of three case studies.**
 - To see the original YouTube video about ROR, click [here](https://youtu.be/T8GsnYJGPq8?si=RHE-02wEer5mRlKx).
 It is more limited in scope, it is less specific and more theoretical.
-- I'm now working on a website!
-This is the link: https://sicilanguageist.github.io/